eduMFA/eduMFA/doc/policies/enrollment.rst

 for enrollment.
 This policy adds the given template parameter to the request.
 The administrator needs to add the name of the template manually in this policy.

-.. note:: When using the privacyIDEA Smartcard Enrollment Tool in combination with a Microsoft CA, this policy needs to be set, otherwise the enrollment will fail.
+.. note:: When using the eduMFA Smartcard Enrollment Tool in combination with a Microsoft CA, this policy needs to be set, otherwise the enrollment will fail.